microsoft/vsts-ibm-websphere-extension/README.md

 Once you have set up the WebSphere environemnt, perform the following steps to automate the deployment of applications to WebSphere Application Servers:

-1. Install the [IBM WebSphere extension](https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere) from the VSTS Marketplace.
+1. Install the [IBM WebSphere extension](https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere) from the Team Services Marketplace.

 2. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.